 Gravity method is a non-destructive technique of geophysical survey to measure the potential gravity of a location.
 The potential gravity data of many locations can be used for modeling the depth and geometry of earth’s sub-surface densities.

-This method is commonly applied for geological structure mapping, basin, volcanic activity, buried ore body, rock density, cavities studies, etc., and supporting the oil and gas, geothermal and mineral exploration, and even shallow environmental survey (micro gravity).
+This method is commonly applied for geological structure mapping, basin, volcanic activity, buried ore body, rock density, cavities studies, etc. and supporting for oil and gas, geothermal and mineral exploration, and even shallow environmental survey (micro gravity).

-To conduct geological studies and mineral explorations, 5 LaCoste-Romberg gravity meters which are ready for land surface, water surface, or swampy area, gravity surveys.
+To conduct geological studies and mineral explorations, 5 LaCoste & Romberg gravity meters are ready for land surface, water surface, or swampy area gravity surveys.
 In addition the survey can also be supported by Scintrex CG-5 “Autograv” gravity meter.

 The Scintrex CG-5 “Autograv” is a land gravity meter which has Fused Quartz using electromagnetic nulling as a sensor.
 Reading resolution can achieve 1 microGal with 8000 mGal without resetting.
 Every measurement can be done automatically or triggered by radio frequency remote control to avoid touching and unnecessary shaking.
 Its fast and automated measurement can give the user better QC and filtering.
 Even for inexperienced user, “Autograv” can do gravity correction such as tide, drift and terrain automatically with the help of GPS time and position.